Torann/lyften.com/source/projects/mediasort/_doc/image-processing.md

 * **widthxheight#**: Resize then crop.
 * **widthxheight!**: Resize by exacty width and height.
 Width and height emphatically given, original aspect ratio will be ignored.
 * **widthxheight**: Auto determine both width and height when resizing.
 This will resize as close as possible to the given dimensions while still preserving the original aspect ratio.
+* **widthxheight?**: By including a question mark this ensures the system doesn't enlarge images that are smaller than what's specified.

 To create styles for a media item, simply define them (you may use any style name you like: foo, bar, baz, etc) inside the media item's styles array using a combination of the directives defined above: